QARANC.co.uk Find Extra Work

 Royal Herbert Pavilions

-The Royal Herbert remained boarded up and not used for many years.
+It remained boarded up and not used for many years.
 In 1990 the site was purchased by a property developer and developed into 228 luxurious flats and apartments called the Royal Herbert Pavilions.
-Many of the original features of the Royal Herbert Hospital were retained because of the Grade II Listing status.
+Many of the original features were retained because of the Grade II Listing status.
 The historic building offers a blend of history with modern luxury which includes a lounge bar, a heated swimming pool with spa, sauna and steam room.

 Ghost of Royal Herbert Military Hospital

 Over the years there have been sightings of the ghost of the Royal Herbert Military Hospital by nurses and patients.
-Here is one account that was e-mailed to www.qaranc.co.uk:
+Here are some accounts that was e-mailed to www.qaranc.co.uk:

 Re ghostly goings on!!

-In early 1965, I was a private in the QARANC, working at the Royal Herbert Military Hospital in Woolwich.
-I had already completed civilian training as an orthopaedic Student Nurse, and so, felt that "I`d seen and heard it all....!" horror stories and hospital ghosts notwithstanding....so with the arrogance of youth, I felt quite smug towards my colleagues, as they told of feeling "spooked "doing Night Duty in most wards of the hospital.
+In early 1965, I was a private in the QARANC, working there.
+I had already completed civilian training as an orthopaedic Student Nurse, and so, felt that "I`d seen and heard it all....!" horror stories and hospital ghosts notwithstanding....so with the arrogance of youth, I felt quite smug towards my colleagues, as they told of feeling "spooked "doing Night Duty in most wards.

 For most of our 12 hour duty we worked alone, with hourly visits from the Nursing Officers....